 - an appreciation of the social and legal context of environmental problems;

-- the ability to do the analysis, synthesis and critic of an environmental problem from existing data;
+- the ability to carry out analyzes and synthesize and critic an environmental problem using existing data;

-- the ability to communicate effectively in written and spoken;
+- the ability to effectively communicate through both oral and written means;

 Students can define their specific interests early in the program thanks to our three streams: conservation and biodiversity, global change, and environmental geochemistry and ecotoxicology.
 Given the wide range of research being conducted in the Faculty of Science, our professors can offer courses related to all streams, along with undergraduate research projects.